 Saitou nodded acceptance of the compliment, unsure what was coming.
 The chief appeared unusually grim and worried, and, Saitou thought, perhaps a little nervous.
 It was an odd combination of emotional nuance.

-Of course he’d meant to kill them anyway, but not until after his questions had been answered.
-He didn’t think that any of these bodies were the hostages, but he couldn’t know for sure now, could he?
+Of course he’d intended to kill them anyway, but not until after his questions had been answered.
+He didn’t think any of these corpses were the hostages, but he couldn’t know for sure now, could he?

 As he stood scowling down at them, he became aware that somebody else — somebody not dead — was present.
 Somebody watching the scene from the shadows under the bridge.
 Somebody…